Proud19/projects.github.io/README.md

 Building and learning about AI systems gave me an understanding of the recent applications of computation and mathematics.
 I worked on building [an AI for one of friends' favorite activities](projects/geoguessrai.md), GeoGuessr as well as various [AI agents for Catan](projects/catan.md) based on Deep Learning and Reinforcement Learning techniques respectively.
 With the advent of language models, I decided to learn a little bit about them and ended up contributing to [optimization techniques for Language Models](projects/minbert.md).
 I found it also important to understand the harms associated with AI and ML models.
 This culminated in exploring potential harm in [using AI for hiring procedures](projects/algorithmic-fairness.md) as well as [analyzing the alignment of Large Language Models through Knowledge Graphs](llm-through-kg.md).

 ### Mobile Apps and Web Design
-I have some experience building user facing applications.
+I have some experience designing and building user facing applications.
 For my senior project, we made a travel companion iOS app, [TripSage](tripsage.md).
 I have also worked on a [photosharing web application](photoapp.md) as well as a [Blockchain based web application](greenwise.md) as part of a hackathon in San Francisco.

-### Graphics and Animation and Visual Modelling
+### Graphics, Animation and Visual Modelling
+Digital media is a very fun field to explore and I have had the opportunity to express some of my ideas in that regard.
+I had the pleasure of making [an animated video](projects/artstudi.md) using a blend of physical and digital tools.
+One of my favorite projects was using ray tracing techniques and blender to come up with [an awesome ochestra room](projects/graphics.md).

 ## 📝 Research & Publications
-I have contributed to research on **LLM safety, adversarial optimization, and knowledge graphs**.
+I have contributed to research on **LLM safety, LLM training optimization, and knowledge graphs extraction**.
 - [**Measuring Model Safety through Knowledge Graphs**](publications/model-safety.md) – Developed a framework for evaluating AI model safety.
 - [**SMART for MinBERT**](publications/minbert.md) – Implemented adversarial regularization techniques to improve fine-tuning robustness.
 - [More publications →](publications.md)